Anaconda Plan: Origin of plan

 Because Congress was not in session to authorize presidential initiatives to suppress the rebellion, the burden of raising troops for the war fell on the loyal state governments.
-Ohio was particularly active in doing so and early acquired the services of George B. McClellan, who was to serve as the commander of its militia, with rank Major General of Volunteers.
+Ohio was particularly active in doing so and early acquired the services of George B. McClellan, who was to serve as the commander of its militia, with the rank of Major General of Volunteers.
 In a few weeks, as the state militias were incorporated into the national service, the militias of Indiana and Illinois were added to his command.
 From this power base, he felt enabled on April 27, 1861, to write a letter to General Winfield Scott outlining his strategy.
 He proposed an immediate march on Richmond, by now the capital of the Confederacy, directed up the Kanawha River.
 Alternatively, if Kentucky were to leave the Union, a march directly across that state should take Nashville, and then, he would "act on circumstances."

 Scott's endorsement of McClellan's letter, which he submitted to the President, shows that he considered it but not favorably.
-Firstly, the Kanawha was not suited for water transport and so the march on Richmond would have to be overland and thus subject to breakdowns of men, horses, and equipment.
+Firstly, the Kanawha was not suited for water transport so the march on Richmond would have to be overland and thus subject to breakdowns of men, horses, and equipment.
 More seriously, western Virginia (West Virginia had not yet parted from Virginia) was still very much pro-Union; according to Scott's estimate, its populace stood five out of seven opposed to secession.
 An invasion as proposed would alienate many of them and subject both enemies and friends to the ravages of war.
 The same argument could be applied to Kentucky.
-Perhaps most damagingly, the war as proposed would subjugate the Confederacy piecemeal, with by necessity the border states bearing most of the burden, "instead of enveloping them all (nearly) at once by a cordon of ports on the Mississippi to its mouth from its junction with the Ohio, and by blockading ships on the sea board."
+Perhaps most damagingly, the war as proposed would subjugate the Confederacy piecemeal, with by necessity the border states bearing most of the burden, "instead of enveloping them all (nearly) at once by a cordon of ports on the Mississippi to its mouth from its junction with the Ohio, and by blockading ships on the seaboard."